How to Buy a Lamp Shade – And Keep it Clean

 If you’re shopping for a new lamp shade, follow these general guidelines to get you started:

 Height: The shade should be 1/3 the overall height of the lamp, give or take.

 Width: The width of your shade should be 2x the width of the lamp base.

 Keep in mind that this is just a starting point.
 As the shape of bases varies, the recommended shade width does too.

 The fitter is the wire part of a shade that connects it to the lamp body.
 Fitters are not interchangeable, so be sure to use a shade with the correct fitter for your lamp.
 There are the three common fitters: Spider, Clip-On, and Uno.

 1. Spider Fitter Shades

-The spider is the most common type of fitter for table and floor lamp shades.
+The spider lamp shade is the most common type of fitter for table and floor lamp shades.
 Spider fitters sit atop the lamp’s harp (the U-shaped metal part of a lamp that fits around and protects the light bulb).

 Once placed on top of the harp, spider fitters are secured to the lamp by a finial.

 Shades that are up to 14″ high typically have a 1/2″ fitter drop, meaning that the fitter sits 1/2″ below the top of the shade.